kristinemlarson/gnssrefl/docs/pages/README_invsnr.md

 - a simple refraction correction (elevation angle bending) has been included

-## Installation

-The module is part of <code>gnssrefl</code>.
-Please see the installation instructions for [the main package](https://github.com/kristinemlarson/gnssrefl#environment).
-It is currently only available on gitHub.
-We will be making a docker and pypi version.

 ## Running the code

 The <code>gnssrefl</code> **REFL_CODE** environment variable must be set.
 This variable is used for storage of